 Tawny Owls Year 4 2021 - 2022

 Welcome to Tawny Owls class page.
 Here parents will be able to see an overview of the learning that is planned for the second part of the summer term and the final term of the year.
-We start our term focusing on a text called, 'Leaf’ by Sandra Dieckmann .
+We start our term focusing on our text called, 'Manfish' by Jennifer Berne.
 As we explore the book, there will be lots of writing opportunities, including an invention narrative and an opportunity to write our own biographies about the main character from the story - Jacques Cousteau.
 Throughout the unit of work, there will be a focus on spelling and grammar expectations linked to the year 4 expectations in the national curriculum.

-During our shared reading sessions, we will be continuing with our teaching sequence from Literacy Counts called, 'Steps to read,' which has been specifically developed to ensure that the children are immersed in a variety of text and genres.
+During our shared reading sessions, we will be continuing with our teaching sequence from Literacy Counts called, 'Steps to read,' which has been specifically developed to ensure that the children are immersed in a variety of texts and genres.
 This term the children will be immersed in a plethora of texts, poems and digital resources with an emphasis on stories and poetry of different forms, focusing on how the structure impacts the reader and how organisational features are used to aid the reader.

 Spelling and Maths homework will be set on a Friday and due in the following Wednesday.
-Both of these pieces of work will be set up electronically on the spelling shed, TTrockstars, mymaths platforms or via teams.
+These pieces of work will be set up either electronically on the spelling shed, TTrockstars, mymaths platforms or via teams.
 Please ensure that you have the username and password details for your child to access teams and submit their work on the platform.
 Please work with your child to ensure that their homework is completed on time.